How are mines built? And what happens when they are depleted? The lifecycle of a mine includes five main stages.

-Companies only build mines if they are sure they have found a deposit valuable enough to justify the money they will have to spend to bring it into production.
-Costs they will need to cover include mine design and construction and costs of operations, as well as mine closure and reclamation expenses.
+Companies only build mines if they are sure they have found a deposit that is valuable enough to justify all of the money they will have to spend to bring the mine into production.
+Costs they will need to cover include mine design and construction and operating costs, as well as mine closure and reclamation expenses.

-In general, it takes two to three years for mining companies to amass this data.
+You can read more about preliminary economic assessments here, and more about prefeasibility and feasibility studies here.
+In general it takes two to three years for companies to amass this data.